 In terms of changes compared to last year’s X950H/XH95, one of our favorite Sony TVs from 2020, the X95J is slimmer by about 10mm and adds HDMI 2.1 ports for 4K/120 gameplay – perfect for the PS5 and Xbox Series X. That was a huge sore spot on last year’s X950H, so it’s great that Sony has added them in for this year.
-Pricing and release date are yet to be confirmed though.
-The X95J will be available to pre-order from mid-2021.

 Read more: Sony X95J

 - Sony XR-65X95J: $2,299 (around £1,600 / AU$3,000)

 - Sony XR-75X95J: $2,999 (around £2,100 / AU$3,800)

 - Sony XR-85X95J: $4,499 (around £3,200 / AU$5,800)